No rating

 Trails WA supports the seven principles recommended by Leave No Trace Australia for minimising your impacts when using the trails.

-Learn moreMt Arid hike is a challenging 2km steep climb to the summit.
-The trail is narrow and unmarked apart from where the vegetation has been trimmed to delineate the path or an occasional wooden marker peg is used over the exposed granite.
-Though can be difficult to follow over granite rocks where it is quiet open.
+Mt Arid hike is a 7km trail with a steep climb to the summit.
+The trail is narrow and well marked with wooden marker pegs from the trail head to the base of Mt Arid.
+Access to the summit is marked with rock prism markers.
 Walk trail surface consists of natural pavements made up of loose rocky material including gravel and granite rock.
 Walkers need to watch where they are placing their feet.
 The walk trail leaves Mt Arid car park and ascends to the summit.
 The begining of the walk is a gentle slope winding through low coastal heath but becomes challenging.
 Spectacular views to the south and west overlooking the Recherché Archipelago.
 Slip risk especially when wet and over uneven surfaces.

 Cape Barren geese are often seen on the beach in front of Mt Arid on Arid Bay as well as hooded plovers that use the coastal beaches as breeding grounds laying their eggs directly on the sand.

 To get to the trail you must first 4WD to the start.
 Enter onto Yokinup Bay via Thomas River Road.
-Follow the beach and headlands around for 20km until turnoff for Mt Arid carpark from the beach.
-Beware that sign for turnoff is well back from beach so high tides and swell don't wash sign away.
+Follow the beach and headlands around for 25km until turnoff for Mt Arid carpark from the beach.
+Beware that sign for turnoff is well back from beach so the high tides and swell don't wash the sign away.
 It can often be difficult to see so set your odometre.
 Experience with beach driving essential.

 Comprehensive information on the Golden Outback region including destinations, things to see and do, accommodation and tours.